-A gluten free, dairy free Coconut Peach Cobbler made with nourishing ingredients that won’t give you that dreaded sugar crash
+A dairy free, gluten free Coconut Peach Cobbler low in added sugar, high in fiber, and made with coconut flour and other nourishing ingredients that won’t give you a dreaded sugar crash

-And then you go to make peach cobbler and realize that the ingredients are not ingredients that make me feel my best.
+That’s this gluten free coconut peach cobbler!Usually when I go to make peach cobbler, I realize that the ingredients are not ingredients that make me feel my best.
 Lots of sugar, white flour, butter, etc. just don’t make my body feel energetic and satisfied.

 Don’t get me wrong, I am all for desserts made with those ingredients, but only on rare occasions.
-And to be honest, I know how miz those desserts are going to make my stomach feel and make head hurt that I don’t even want to eat them.
+And to be honest, I know how miz those desserts are going to make my stomach feel and my head hurt that I don’t even want to eat them very often.

 Sometimes I want a sweet treat that isn’t going to make me feel awful thirty minutes after enjoying it.